qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/development/development.rst

 Preparing the Environment and Setting up the Repo .................................................

-* Go to the QGIS repository in Github at https://github.com/qgis/QGIS/
+* Go to the QGIS repository in GitHub at https://github.com/qgis/QGIS/
 * Make a Fork for yourself.
 Learn more about forking and keeping your repo in sync with the main development repo at http://help.github.com/fork-a-repo/
 * Clone your personal copy of the repository to your system, and